Koeman confirms Barcelona trying to sign Eric Garcia & provides update on Man Utd-linked Dembele | Goal.com

 Guardiola has since confirmed that the Spanish defender wouldn't be signing a new deal at the Etihad Stadium, despite City's attempts to get him to remain at the club and his current contract expiring in 2021.

-Barca have been trying to arrange a transfer with the Premier League side although the talks have dragged over the past two months, with City having moved to bring in Ruben Dias from Benfica to add to their options at centre-back.
+Barca have been trying to arrange a transfer with the Premier League side but talks have dragged over the past two months, with City having moved to bring in Ruben Dias from Benfica to add to their options at centre-back.

 The Liga side have so far fallen a long way short of reaching City’s valuation, with a €15 million (£14m/$18m) bid already having been rejected.

-Asked about Garcia's future in Friday's press conference, Guardiola told reporters: "Today he's our player, on Monday finishes the transfer window so I don't know, I don't know exactly what is going to happen.
+Asked about Garcia's future in Friday's press conference, Guardiola told reporters: "Today he's our player and the transfer window closes on Monday, so I don't know.
+I don't know exactly what is going to happen.

-"I know he wants to live there, I know Barcelona want him but I think there's no deal between the clubs.
-This is what I know right now, so how it is going to finish I don't know."
+"I know he wants to live there, I know Barcelona want him, but I don't think there's a deal between the clubs.
+This is what I know right now, so I don't know how it is going to finish."

 And Koeman has confirmed that the Catalan giants remain keen on signing Garcia, with just two days remaining until the transfer window shuts on October 5.

-As for a possible outgoing at Barca, France international winger Dembele continues to be linked with a move to Manchester United.
+As for a possible outgoings at Barca, France international winger Dembele continues to be linked with a move to Manchester United.

 The Red Devils have been keen on signing Jadon Sancho, although Barca forward Dembele has emerged as a possible alternative ahead of the transfer window closing.